orionrobots/orionrobots.github.io/projects.md

 ---
 # What are we working on?

-# The Orion Explorer 1
+## The Orion Explorer 1

-This is our flagship robot kit - for sale on the site.
+This is my own robot kit - for sale on the site.
 What are we tinkering with, what are we using it to build?

 {% assign pages_list=site.tags["orion explorer 1"] %}
 <ul class="posts">